 Kailasa Temple / Kailasanath Temple / Cave 16

-The world famous Kailasanath Temple is a marvelous example of Rashtrakuta architecture.
+The world-famous Kailasanath Temple is a marvelous example of Rashtrakuta architecture.
 It represents Mount Kailash, the abode of Lord Shiva.
-The temple has four parts- the central shrine, the entrance gate, the Nandi shrine and a group of five shrines surrounding the courtyard.
+The temple has four parts- the central shrine, the entrance gate, the Nandi shrine, and a group of five shrines surrounding the courtyard.
 A two-storeyed gateway opens to reveal a U-shaped courtyard.
 The dimensions of the courtyard are 82 m x 46 m at the base.
 The courtyard is edged by a columned arcade three stories high containing enormous sculptures of different deities.
-Originally flying bridges of stone connected these galleries to central temple, which have collapsed.
+Originally flying bridges of stone connected these galleries to the central temple, which have collapsed.

-Timings: 6 AM - 6 PM on all days except on Tuesdays.
+Timings: 6 AM - 6 PM, Closed on Tuesday

 Complex Entry: Rs.
 10 for Indians and Rs.
 250 for Foreigners